agrim-rai/nalum-signup-demo/README.md

-demo_video: "A reference demo video has been attached.
-Please take a look for a walkthrough of the project."

-features_implemented:
+# Project Name

+## Demo Video
+You can watch the demo video [here on Google Drive](https://drive.google.com/file/d/10fg_BfMXbVM5SIEqc1fNlxmdPj357DGs/view).

+## Features Implemented
-  - "The code for user signup and registration has been implemented."
+- The code for user signup and registration has been implemented.
-  - "New users are required to be verified by an administrator after their details are reviewed."
+- New users are required to be verified by an administrator after their details are reviewed.

-technologies_used:
+## Technologies Used
-  - "PHP"
+- PHP
-  - "MySQL"
+- MySQL
-  - "Apache Server (via XAMPP)"
+- Apache Server (via XAMPP)